renzibei/fph-table/docs/ci.md

 - A push whose predecessor cannot build the probe, which is what merging such a pull request looks like: the base is then the `master` before the merge, and by definition it does not have the new API.
+- A pull request whose probe reports *some* counters against this revision that it cannot report against the base — a counter behind an `#ifdef` on a macro the new API defines — once it carries that gate's label.
+The counters that did match are still compared and still gate.
+See "Adding public API".

 Runs of `lookup-guard` on a commit that has already landed — a push to `master`, or a manual run on `master` — report rather than gate.
 Such a run carries no